- Exfoliating removes dead cells from the skin’s surface to improve its health and appearance.

 Directions

-- Apply to the face with your fingers, scrubbing in a circular motion and avoiding the eye area.
+- Apply to the face with your fingers, scrubbing in a circular motion and avoiding the eye area; alternatively, let rest without scrubbing if your skin is very inflamed

-- Wait 15 minutes, then rinse with lukewarm water and moisturize.
+- Wait 15 minutes, rinse with lukewarm water and follow with a moisturizer

 Coconut oil, brown sugar and lemon scrub for dry skin

 The coconut oil in this scrub provides extra nourishment for dry skin.
-It can be replaced with jojoba or almond oil for similar benefits.
+It contains antioxidants, has anti-inflammatory properties and improves skin barrier function.
+Coconut oil can be replaced with jojoba or almond oil for similar benefits.
 Lemon juice has lightening properties to reduce hyperpigmentation and can also thicken the skin.

-Don’t swap out the brown sugar for white or raw—brown sugar has softer granules and is thus better than other types of sugar for use on the face.
+Don’t exchange the brown sugar for white or raw; brown sugar has softer granules and is therefore safer than other types of sugar for use on the face.

 Ingredients